 126.96.36.199. report to TAWG any material failure on the part of the Trainer to observe the Preventative Requirements or to support the Purchaser in any additional measures that it may require.

 4.4.
 The Purchaser shall in the case of an Onsite training course notify TAWG in advance of the training course or where not so notified the Trainer prior to the training course where its own internal policy requires additional measures to be taken in relation to Covid-19.
 Where notified to TAWG in accordance with this clause 4.4, the Trainer will be required by TAWG to take reasonable steps to ensure that all applicable rules are complied with throughout the course.

 4.5.
-If the Trainer decides that any Delegate has not achieved the learning outcomes of the course and/or the assessment standard, then the Delegate will be offered a reassessment.
-Any further training, coaching and/or reassessment over and above that which was provided on the course shall be at the expense of the Purchaser.
+If the Trainer decides that any Delegate has not achieved the learning outcomes of the course and/or the assessment standard, then the Delegate will be offered a free reassessment.
+Any further training or coaching over and above that provided on the course shall be at the expense of the Purchaser.

 4.6.
 To be eligible to attend a regulated two-day Requalification course, each Delegate must present a valid First aid at work certificate issued by a HSE or Awarding body approved provider which is 'in date' on the last day of the Requalification course.
 'In date' means the period within three months prior to the original certificate expiry date.
 Allowing a maximum of 28 days from the expiry date of the certificate to complete requalification training and assessment.

 4.7.
 The Purchaser acknowledges that if any Delegate arrives late for a course or is absent from any session, TAWG reserves the right to refuse to accept the Delegate for training.
 In all such cases, the full course fee remains payable.